Saltwater Reef Tank - 55 Words of Wisdom I Wish I Knew Before I Started

 It is an understatement to say that bad thing can happen quickly during a power outage.
 It is one of the top three reasons for a tank wipe out and many of us including myself have been a victim of a tank wipe out because of a power outage.
 It is a helpless feeling to see your tank and inhabitants degrade quickly and die off - it is one of the worst feelings in the hobby.
 Literally, in hours a reef tank can go down quickly especially if the temperature is hot outside.
 There are two investments you want to make for a power outage - short term and long term.

 Short term would be a battery backup that you can purchase at an office supply store.
 Get the biggest one you are comfortable spending for.
 It needs to be powerful enough to power your heater, a pump, and a fan.
 These short term battery backups will last you a few hours.
 You want to aim for at last 1-3 hours of backup time.

 A long term power outage is handled by a gas generator.
 A decent generator like a Champion Generator will cost you about $250 --- this is a sound investment if you have a sizable amount invested in your tank.
 Many of us who have established 4 foot long tanks easily will have over $2000 invested in the tank.

 LEDs have made great strides in the industry and saved reefers a lot of money in electrical cost.
 However, the top quality LED reef lights are extremely intense.
 Under full power, they can easily cook corals and raise the temperature of smaller tanks.
 Sure, it is cool to tell your reefing friends that you have the latest and greatest Radions, but know what you are getting yourself into before you decide to purchase these powerful lights.
 Know what your corals require and prepare to lower their intensity.
-You can check out my earlier blog post about Reef Led Lighting Intensity for more info.
+You can check out my earlier blog post about the Best Reef LEDs for more info.